shaykalyan/pebble-trace/README.md

 ## Installation

 Requires Pebble 2.0 firmware and above to install this watch face.

-Simply [click here](pbw/trace.pbw) from your mobile device to load it directly to your Pebble!
+Simply search for **Trace** in the Pebble App Store to load it onto your device!

+## Changlog
+- 1.1.0
+    - Invert watch face via the new configuration screen.
+    - Set a 5 minute vibrate interval via the configuration screen.

+- 1.0.0
+    - Initial release